jasongrimes/fretboardfoundation/about.md

 and will remain so after it is completed.

 Though still in its early stages,
-I hope that it already contains information that is helpful to the intended audience.
+I hope it is already useful to the intended audience.
-I aim for the book to be able to stand on its own as a useful resource during the entire writing process, even without the support of yet-unfinished pages.
+I aim for the book to be able to stand on its own as a useful resource during the entire writing process, even without the support of pages yet to be written.

 For a list of what’s available so far, see the [table of contents](toc).